 How You Can Help

 Algae blooms, like red tide, are made worse by nutrient pollution.
 Help minimize the effects of harmful algal blooms by preventing nutrients from reaching our local waterways all year long.

-- Properly dispose of yard waste - gather yard waste and put in your compost or bag it and dispose of in the trash, or take it to one of the city's brush sites.
+- Properly dispose of yard waste - gather yard waste and put in your compost or bag it and dispose of it in the trash, or take it to one of the city's brush sites.